Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: Conclusion

 \subsection{Problem Setting}

 We study the problem of constructing a structured view (\textit{i.e.} database table) of a set of semi-structured documents (\textit{e.g.} HTML, PDF, TXT).
-Formally, we define the problem as follows: \begin{itemize} \item \textbf{Input:} User provides a set of $n$ semi-structured documents $D = \{d_1, d_2, ... d_n\}$ (\textit{e.g.} A collection of FDA 510(k) reviews for premarket notification submission for medical devices). \item \textbf{Output:} System outputs a table defined by a set of attribute names $A = \{a_1, a_2, ... a_m\}$ (\textit{e.g.} $a_1=$\verb|indications for use|, $a_2$=\verb|classification|) and a set of $n$ extracted records for $R = \{r_1, r_2, ... r_n\}$, one per document, where $r_i$ is an $m$-tuple (\textit{e.g.} $r_1=$ (``fracture", ``x-ray")). \end{itemize} Unlike prior work which proposes systems that rely on manual labeling \cite{shin2015incremental} or manual prompt tuning \cite{narayan2022can}, we aim to develop \textit{fully automated} solutions, which require no additional user interaction beyond specifying the input documents.
+Formally, we define the problem as follows: \begin{itemize} \item \textbf{Input:} User provides a set of $n$ semi-structured documents $D = \{d_1, d_2, ... d_n\}$ (\textit{e.g.} A collection of FDA 510(k) reviews for premarket notification submission for medical devices). \item \textbf{Output:} System outputs a table defined by a set of attribute names $A = \{a_1, a_2, ... a_m\}$ (\textit{e.g.} $a_1=$\verb|indications for use|, $a_2$=\verb|classification|) and a set of $n$ extracted records for $R = \{r_1, r_2, ... r_n\}$, one per document, where $r_i$ is an $m$-tuple (\textit{e.g.} $r_1=$ (``fracture", ``x-ray")). \end{itemize} Unlike prior work which proposes systems that rely on manual labeling \cite{shin2015incremental} or manual prompt tuning \cite{narayan2022can, trummer2022codexdb}, we aim to develop \textit{automated} solutions, which require no user effort.

-\textit{How do we evaluate?} We compare the generated table $(A, R)$ to a manually curated ``ground-truth" table $(\hat{A}, \hat{R})$.
+\textit{Measuring System Quality} We compare the generated table $(A, R)$ to a manually curated ``ground-truth" table $(\hat{A}, \hat{R})$.
 The coverage of an attribute refers to the fraction of documents that include the attribute and its value.
 Following prior work, we prioritize attributes with high \textit{coverage}, which tend to be useful for analysis ~\cite{cafarella2007navigating, chu2007relational}.
 We measure agreement between the tables using Pair F1.
 For additional details on our evaluation setup, see \cref{sec:eval}.